-A Third to Half Americans complain of Poor Sleep!
+A Third to Half of Americans complain of Poor Sleep!

 Women are more prone than men to take sleeping pills.
-Not enough shut eye can cause, anger, depression and hostility in the morning.
+Not having enough shut-eye can cause, anger, depression, and hostility in the morning.
 If this sounds familiar you might not be getting enough sleep.

 Certain forms of sleeping pills stay in your system for longer.
-These side affects may cause you to become forgetful, impair your ability to drive or operate machinery safely.
+This side affects may cause you to become forgetful, and impair your ability to drive or operate machinery safely.
 The FDA has even recommended different dosages, lower for women than for their male counterparts.